syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 {% endhighlight  %}

 2. Click and drag the diagram page to the desired position.
 Note that the negative rulers get displayed while panning to the right.
-> Note: No other operations can be performed on page elements while IsPanEnabled is set to True.
+N> No other operations can be performed on page elements while IsPanEnabled is set to True.